Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. For os-migration.service:

-1. Update all package version on the node OS, by running transactional-update cleanup up.
-This is done to ensure that no old package versions causes an OS migration error.
+1. Update all package versions on the node OS, by running transactional-update cleanup up.
+This is done to ensure that no old package versions cause an OS migration error.

 2. Proceed to migrate the OS to the desired values.
-Migration is done by utilising the zypper migration command.
+Migration is done by utilizing the zypper migration command.

 3. Schedule a system reboot so that the migration can take effect